 The mentors have all sat and passed this exact exam so are extremely well placed to offer tips and advice on how to approach it.
 Question structure, time management and general approach are all areas they are able to help you with.

-Some of our IT courses include practice labs.
-The labs are a full ‘hands on’ practice environment where you can put the theory you have learned into practice.
+Some of our IT courses include Practice Labs.
+The labs are a full ‘hands on’ environment where you can put the theory you have learned into practice.

 For a lot of courses the lab exercises are mapped to the simulation questions that may come up in the exam, so our advice would be to really get used to performing these tasks unaided.
 It’ll certainly help prepare you for answering those kinds of questions in the exam.

-Some of our packages contain books, and we mean a lot of books on a wide range of subjects.
+Our training often contain books on a wide range of subjects.
 Although not all books may be geared to a particular credential, you may find study guides or even practice questions for some of the available exams.
-Be sure to have a look at the offering and really swat up on additional reading to help you smash the exam!
+Be sure to have a look at the offering and be sure to do some additional reading.

-Of course, it’s not essential that you read these books but all books are fully searchable if you want more information on a particular topic and can be extremely beneficial.
+It is not essential that you read these books but all books are fully searchable if you want more information on a particular topic and can be extremely beneficial.

 The exam itself can be a stressful experience but there are a few simple tips that can help make the experience as smooth as possible.

-- Prepare what you need to take with you the day before
+- Prepare what you need to take with you in advance

 Make sure you have all required documentation ready and raring to go.
 This will likely include your government issued ID as well as directions and contact telephone number for the test centre.

-Cutting added stress out from the actual exam day by getting this stuff ready the day before should help you feel calm and ready to conquer!
+Cutting added stress out from the actual exam day by getting this stuff ready well in advance should help you feel calm and ensure you are well prepared.